 Thermal is a must-have plugin that will easily attend to your direst distortion needs.
 Don’t get fooled by its simple interface.
 By accessing the parameters panel, you’ll find a golden land of modulations that no other plugin on our list has shown.
 This is definitely a worthy purchase for your collection.

-4. Output Movement
+5. Output Movement (Plugin)

 Movement, by Output, creates motion in your mix using up to four simultaneous rhythmic engines.